Zierman/dntp/README.md

 1. Go to /dntp/src in the other terminal window.
 1. `javac socketpractice/ClientSideSocket.java` to compile the .java file
 1. `java -cp . socketpractice/ClientSideSocket` to run the client.
 You should see `here is the string written out/r/n` in the terminal if it connected to the server correctly.
 Note that string does not exist on the client, so it must get it from the server.

-relevant stackoverflow:   https://stackoverflow.com/questions/16137713/how-do-i-run-a-java-program-from-the-command-line-on-windows
+    1. Also the server terminal should show `server try loop after accept running` after.
+1. You will possibly need to stop the server correctly to ensure it does not keep running. (ctrl + c on mac) relevant stackoverflow:   https://stackoverflow.com/questions/16137713/how-do-i-run-a-java-program-from-the-command-line-on-windows

+# Project Structure
+There are two packages for team testing, hello & socketpractice.
+/src/project1